 Patricia MacPhee, the lawyer for the confiscators, sent the 22-page “Respondent’s Written Representations” to the Nova Scotia court Registrar on Dec.
 17, with a copy to the applicant.
 The applicant shared it with TheGunBlog.ca.

 We’ve blacked out their identity to protect their privacy.

 The applicant is seeking a court hearing under Section 74 of the Firearms Act to restore firearm-registration certificates that the government and Royal Canadian Mounted Police claim were “nullified” following their May 1 gun-confiscation order.

-We thank all our supporters and subscribers who make our work possible, in particular the person who sent us this document.
+We thank all our supporters who make our work possible, in particular the person who sent us this document.